Our use of Cookies

 At what point can seed be marketed after applying for GB Variety Listing?

-Seed cannot be marketed until the variety is on the GB Variety List (or Northern Ireland Variety List).
+Seed cannot be marketed until the variety is on the GB Variety List (or NI Variety List).
 The exception is test marketing under an authorisation for not yet listed varieties, where an application for listing has been made but testing has not been completed.
 After the transition period, these arrangements will continue, but will only apply to marketing in GB of varieties with an application for GB or NI listing.

 Is vegetable seed of not yet listed varieties authorised in EU 27 Member States marketable in the UK?